teusink/Home-Security-by-Pi/1-Installation.md

 - [5 - Skipped](https://github.com/teusink/Home-Security-by-Pi/blob/master/5-Skipped.md)

 # Installation
 In this chapter I will explain the basics I undertook in order to install all the software required.
-In the chapter Hardening I will go more indepth on what has been changed after the installation.
+In the chapters Configuration and Hardening I will go more indepth on what has been changed after the installation.

 ## Installation Sources
 Below is a list of sources online I used in order to come to this repo.
 Thanks for the contributers!